Belgium: Folklore

 Folklore plays a major role in Belgium's cultural life; the country has a comparatively high number of processions, cavalcades, parades, ommegangs, ducasses, (Note: The Dutch word ommegang is here used in the sense of an entirely or mainly non-religious procession, or the non-religious part thereof—see also its article on the Dutch-language Wikipedia; the Processional Giants of Brussels, Dendermonde and Mechelen mentioned in this paragraph are part of each city's ommegang.
 The French word ducasse refers also to a procession; the mentioned Processional Giants of Ath and Mons are part of each city's ducasse.) kermesses, and other local festivals, nearly always with an originally religious or mythological background.
-The three-day Carnival of Binche, near Mons, with its famous Gilles (men dressed in high, plumed hats and bright costumes) is held just before Lent (the 40 days between Ash Wednesday and Easter).
+The three-day Carnival of Binche, near Mons, with its Gilles (men dressed in high, plumed hats and bright costumes) is held just before Lent (the 40 days between Ash Wednesday and Easter).
 Together with the 'Processional Giants and Dragons' of Ath, Brussels, Dendermonde, Mechelen and Mons, it is recognized by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity.

 Other examples are the three-day Carnival of Aalst in February or March; the still very religious processions of the Holy Blood taking place in Bruges in May, the Virga Jesse procession held every seven years in Hasselt, the annual procession of Hanswijk in Mechelen, the 15 August festivities in Liège, and the Walloon festival in Namur.
 Originated in 1832 and revived in the 1960s, the Gentse Feesten (a music and theatre festival organized in Ghent around Belgian National Day, on 21 July) have become a modern tradition.
 Several of these festivals include sporting competitions, such as cycling, and many fall under the category of kermesses.

-A major non-official holiday (which is however not an official public holiday) is Saint Nicholas Day (Dutch: Sinterklaas, French: la Saint-Nicolas), a festivity for children, and in Liège, for students.
+A major non-official holiday is Saint Nicholas Day (Sinterklaas, la Saint-Nicolas), a festivity for children, and in Liège, for students.
 It takes place each year on 6 December and is a sort of early Christmas.
 On the evening of 5 December, before going to bed, children put their shoes by the hearth with water or wine and a carrot for Saint Nicholas' horse or donkey.
 According to tradition, Saint Nicholas comes at night and travels down the chimney.
 He then takes the food and water or wine, leaves presents, goes back up, feeds his horse or donkey, and continues on his course.
 He also knows whether children have been good or bad.
 This holiday is especially loved by children in Belgium and the Netherlands.
 Dutch immigrants imported the tradition into the United States, where Saint Nicholas is now known as Santa Claus.